M-arcus/cloudron-docs/docs/documentation/updates.md

 ## Cloudron Updates

-Cloudron checks [cloudron.io](https://cloudron.io) for any update every night and applies it automatically.
+Cloudron checks [cloudron.io](https://cloudron.io) periodically and applies any updates automatically.

 Cloudron always takes a complete backup of the platform data and all apps before applying an update.
 Should the backup creation fail, the update will not be performed.

-In the unlikely case an update fails, it can be [restored from the backup](documentation/backups/#restoring-cloudron-from-a-backup).
+In the unlikely case an update fails, it can be [restored from the backup](/documentation/backups/#restoring-cloudron-from-a-backup).

 ## What happens when subscription is stopped